peek00/ElectricChairman/README.md

 **Electric Chairman** is a visually unique take on the classic hangman game.
 This was created during ByteDance's Youth Camp 2022 and served as my first introduction to `Javascript` and `ReactJS`.

 I initially created the game with `HTML`, `CSS` and vanilla `Javascript` before having to convert over to using `ReactJS` framework at the last minute.
 The sprites were created with the help of [Piskel](https://www.piskelapp.com/).
+Watch a quick video demo of the game [here](https://youtu.be/1JlDpZ1Sw8I)!

 ___